mp1994/mp1994.github.io/_posts/2022-04-25-perf-tuning.md

 <!--<li> Bare metal on Windows (total of 6 vCPUs) </li> -->
 </ul>

 Of course, bare-metal performance (267.97 iter/sec) are higher than every KVM configuration.
 Nevertheless, we notice how manually tweaking CPU topology dramatically improves performance from 66.57 iter/sec up to >200 iter/sec.
 CPU pinning further improves performance of ~13%.
 KVM performance with CPU pinning reaches almost 87% of the bare-metal performance.
-Below the full logs for each configuration.
+Below the full results for each configuration.

 |   | **Worker 1** [ms] | **Worker 2** [ms] | **Worker 3** [ms] | **Throughput** [iter/s] |
 |:-:|:-----------------:|:-----------------:|:-----------------:|:-----------------------:|